 How will requirement be addressed (including strategies and techniques)?
+The application of the fundamental concepts of electricity and electromagnetism are universal principles to understand the world.
+They are clearly elucidated with many examples in lectures.
+Most importantly, students work many problems as well as perform laboratory experiments involving these concepts.
 Solution of problems in the abstract will be modeled, without substitution of specific numbers, so that the solution remains applicable to all cases.
 It will be emphasized that "problem solving" means deriving an applicable formula from basic principles, rather than merely inserting numbers into a pre-existing formula.
-Various limiting cases and secondary manipulations of derived formulas will be studied.
-For example, students will evaluate an object's motion including friction or wind resistance as the drag coefficient goes to zero, and optimize the launch angle of a projectile for maximal distance (calculus application).
-Expectations for physical behavior will be anticipated prior to mathematical derivation of formulas, for example, by thinking about what variables make navigation of a corner in a vehicle more difficult (high speed, tightness of turn) before introducing a proof of the centripetal acceleration formula.
-This will be taught through lecture and embedded examples and demonstrations of these types of problems, as well as through laboratory experiements.
+Various limiting cases and secondary manipulations of derived formulas will be studied, for example, application of the electric field solution above a ring of charge to derive the corresponding solution for a disk of charge (calculus application), and evaluation of the result as the disk radius goes to infinity.
+Expectations for physical behavior will be anticipated prior to mathematical derivation of formulas, for example, by thinking about what forces might apply to a conducting ring that is passed through a region of magnetic field (the principle of inductive electrical generation) before introducing a calculation.

-Describe how requirement will be assessed: Inquiry methods will be applied, asking students to visualize and report on familiar physical scenarios, such as riding a roller coaster, or driving a vehicle which is braking hard or navigating a turn.
+Describe how requirement will be assessed: Inquiry methods will be applied, asking students to visualize and report on familiar physical scenarios, such as the behavior of magnetic N/S poles.
 Students will work along with the professor in class at their own desks, implementing modeled techniques.
-Immediate responses will be evaluated and corrected in real time, for example in a dialog regarding the interpretation of velocity and acceleration curves in familiar terms such as "foot on the gas" and "car is in reverse".
+Immediate responses will be evaluated and corrected in real time, for example in a dialog regarding time dependence of the charge and current flow in a resistive-capacitive circuit.
 Expectations for physical outcomes will be polled prior to demonstration of formal solutions, and misconceptions will be subsequently redirected and corrected.
-The ability to do these things will be quantitatively assessed in on-line homework assignments, laboratory exercises, and exams.
+These non-quanititative forms of formative assessment will be balanced by summative assessments which include homework assignments, lab reports, and exams, all of of which will be graded.